hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 | 8 | Instead of separate app, detect genesis, key the state, restart the network with a keyed genesis state.       | <span style="color:green">YES</span> | <span style="color:green">YES</span>                 | <span style="color:green">YES</span> | <span style="color:green">YES</span> | <span style="color:red">NO</span>    | <span style="color:red">NO</span>    | <span style="color:green">YES</span> | <span style="color:red">HIGH</span>       | Applies to new networks only.
 Use Option 1 or 2 for existing networks.            |

 Option 2 was chosen for existing networks and Option 8 was selected for new networks.
-This decision was made to ensure that the first block in the block stream is can be signed by the ledger.
+This decision was made to ensure that the first block in the block stream can be signed by the ledger.

 ---